NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Remote Workers & the Legal Grey Area

-• Remote work for a foreign employer while on VoA or B211A is legally ambiguous — immigration rarely acts against it
+• Remote work for a foreign employer while on VoA or C1 (ex-B211A) is now expressly prohibited — penalties include deportation + 6-month to 2-year entry bans

-• The Second Home Visa with a high deposit is the only clean long-term solution for self-employed nomads
+• The Second Home Visa with a $130K deposit remains the cleanest long-term solution for self-employed nomads who don't qualify for E33G

 • Tax: staying under 183 days/year avoids Indonesian tax residency for most treaty countries